psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 ### Compressing Scan Data

 Coverity Scan requires the scan data collected during build to be compressed.
-We can easily do this with 7-Zip which comes pre-instaled on AppVeyor build worker.
+We can easily do this with 7‐Zip which comes pre‐instaled on AppVeyor build worker.
 However, I'll show you pure PowerShell/.NET way of doing this which involves some nasty .NET bug and one cool PowerShell trick to workaround it.